Once your prototype has been created, you'll be prompted to upload screens.

 Alternatively, you can drag and drop any .PNG, .JPG, or .GIF file over an open space in the screens tab (dropping on an existing screen can result in replacing a screen, if screen names are the same).

-When designing for desktop/web, you can either size your screens for a specific target resolution or take advantage of features like auto-stretch backgrounds, scaling of screens down to browser width, and the screen alignment options to make your screen suitable for a variety of resolutions.
+When designing for desktop or web, you can either size your screens for a specific target resolution or take advantage of features like auto-stretch backgrounds, scaling of screens down to browser width, and the screen alignment options to make your screen suitable for a variety of resolutions.

 If designing for a target resolution, there are two resources that can be helpful:

-- This site includes common desktop devices and their resolutions
+- Materialdesign.io includes common desktop devices and their resolutions

 - W3Counter breaks down screen resolutions by popularity each month

-InVision will display any image at 50% by using the prescribed high-resolution modifier, @2x.
+InVision will display any image at 50% by using the prescribed high-resolution modifier, @2x (For example: firstname.lastname@example.org).

-Note: Use only when necessary as full page retina images may double your prototype's loading time.
+Note: Full page retina images may double your prototype's loading time, so use only when necessary.

 InVision will overlay a status bar on your designs for you, so including it in your design is up to you.